bsu-cs4360-software-engineering/groomy-peek-performance/README.md

 - The documents inside users have the corresponding fields
 - email, fName, lName, password (all are strings)
 - Test connection before development
+- Add your own project ID in the firebaseConfig line 26 in the .create function